 Liz Christy, designer hand-weaver is inspired by Art, from paintings to poetry.
 She infuses her handwoven scarves with the hues of the changing seasons.
 Her colour palette echoes her surroundings; the fresh hues of springtime daffodils and bluebells, the vibrant highlights of the Irish summer landscape followed by rich shades of autumn and water-filled winter scenes.

-In describing her weaving, Liz says ‘the threads pass through our hands many times during the process from start to finish’.
-Time is what goes into every unhurried handwoven piece.
-In her down-to-earth way, Liz has built relationships with her yarn suppliers over 30 years.
+In describing her weaving, Liz says ‘the threads pass through our hands many times during the process from start to finish.
+Time is what goes into every rhythmically handwoven piece.
+In her down-to-earth way, Liz’s passion for what she does began over thirty years ago, and she has been building relationships with her customers and suppliers since.
 This authenticity is woven into each scarf.
 Her designs feature mainly natural materials – beautiful Donegal yarns, specially spun bouclé wool and kid mohair, and locally bred Alpaca.
-During the hand-dyeing process, these yarns take on part of Liz’s colourful nature as she creates magical alchemy.
-The resulting colours are memorable and vibrant.
+During the hand-dyeing process, these yarns take on part of her colour loving soul in magical alchemy, resulting in memorable and vibrant colours.

-Each scarf is carefully hand-knotted in the old fashioned way, before hand-washing which brings out the luxurious softness of the fibres.
+It is vital that she can stand over her work and truly guarantee that her designs are genuinely hand-woven in Ireland.
+And where better than the county where she was born and loves dearly, nestled among the drumlin hills.
 Essentially Liz’s scarves are slow fashion, high quality and distinctive gifts to be worn and enjoyed.
-With care and gentle hand-washing Liz Christy handwoven scarves will become tomorrow’s heirlooms.
+With care and gentle hand-washing, Liz Christy handwoven scarves will become tomorrow’s heirlooms.

-For Liz Christy and the brand that she has built up, it is essential that she can say truly, that her scarves are genuinely hand-woven in Ireland.
+For Liz Christy and the brand that she has built up, it is essential that she can say truly, that her scarves are hand-woven in Ireland.
 She has trained her weavers.
-Hand-weaving is an age old craft and her looms are powered by hand and foot.
-All her textiles have a woven selvedge.
+It is a small business with a small core team of people who make the magic happen.
+Hand-weaving is an age-old craft and her looms are powered by hand and foot.
+All her textiles have a woven selvage.

 Phone number: +353 (0)429746614